hanabi/hanabi.github.io/variant-specific/Pink.md

   * If Alice gave a number 5 clue, it would save both of the cards in one fell swoop, since a number 5 clue would touch the pink 2.
   * However, doing that would break *Pink Promise*, since once Cathy learns that her slot 5 card is a pink card, she will always assume that it is a pink 5.
   * Thus, Alice gives a number 2 clue as a *2 Save* on the pink 2, and then Bob clues a number 5 clue as a *5 Save* on the blue 5.
+* *Pink Promise* is the **most important** pink convention!
+If you need to handle a tricky situation with pink cards, then make sure you first satisfy *Pink Promise* so that it is clear to the team what is going on.

 ### The 1's Assumption